Skip to content

 __init__(

-project: str, *, text_also_as_html: bool = True, **kwargs: dict[str, Any]
+project: str, *, text_also_as_html: bool = True, **kwargs: Any

 ) -> None

-Create the WandbLogger with the given project name.
+Create the WandBLogger with the given project name.

 Additional keyword arguments are passed to wandb.init().